GerritMihu/SMT-Transistor-Blinki/README.md

 6. Solder suction pump, solder suction wire

 ### Soldering on the board:

+You can use this dokument to help you with the placement process: [BOM](./bom/SMD-Transistor-Blinker-ibom.html)

 Apply a small amount of solder to one of the soldering pads to prepare it.